-If, despite this Section, an individual institutes legal action challenging any credentialing, privileging, peer review, or other action affecting the permission to practice, the individual agrees that the venue and jurisdiction for any such legal action shall be Lubbock, Texas, and that Texas law shall be the governing law.
+If, despite this Section, an individual institutes legal action challenging any credentialing, privileging, peer review, or other action affecting the permission to practice, the individual agrees that the venue and jurisdiction for any such legal action shall be in the same city where the facility is located, and that state's law shall be the governing law.
 In addition, if the individual does not prevail in such legal action, he or she shall reimburse the Hospital and any member of the Medical Staff or Board involved in the action for all costs incurred in defending such legal action, including reasonable attorney's fees, expert witness fees, and lost revenues.